 Cary George Wetland Bridge

 Cary George was the 4th person entrusted with the daily care of the Wildflower Garden.
 He succeeded Ken Avery who retired at the end of 1986.
 Cary was gardener through the end of 2003.
-In 2011 The Friends of the Wild Flower Garden began fundraising for a new bridge to replace the old cedar bridge over the water channel at Mallard Pool.
-This project enlarged to encompass a boardwalk through that section of the Marsh.
-The boardwalk was installed in July of 2015 and the bridge section was dedicated in honor of Cary George on Sept.
-20, 2015. (photos G D Bebeau)
+In 2011 the Friends of the Wild Flower Garden began fundraising for a new bridge to replace the old cedar bridge over the water channel leading to the Garden pool.
+This project enlarged to encompass a boardwalk through that section of the wetland.
+The boardwalk was installed in July of 2015 and the bridge section was dedicated in honor of Cary George on September 20, 2015. (photos G D Bebeau)